celinelatulipe/ThinkLikeComputer/_sources/Iteration/TheAccumulatorPattern.rst

 Because the range function is exclusive of the ending number, we have to use 11 as the function input.

-We can use the accumulation pattern is count the number of something or to sum up a total.
+We can use the accumulation pattern to count the number of something or to sum up a total.
 The above examples only covered how to get the sum for a list, but we can also count how many items are in the list if we wanted to.